Unknown 9: Awakening: Development

 Reflector Entertainment was founded by Alexandre Amancio and Canadian businessman and Cirque du Soleil founder Guy Laliberté in 2017.
 The company would be a division of Lune Rouge, which was owned by Laliberté and owns a majority share of the company, with Amancio owning a minority share.
 Amancio was a video game developer who had previously worked as creative director for Assassin's Creed Unity.
 Preliminary plans for the Unknown 9 series including the earliest announcement of a video game were first revealed in October 2018 at the New York Comic Con.

+The series was described at that time as utilizing a transmedia form of storytelling which uses a multimedia approach to tell its overall story, spanning video games, a scripted podcast, comic books, and other forms of entertainment.
+Consultants Kim Belair and David Bédard who would later form the narrative and development studio Sweet Baby worked on the series as well.
+From 2018, Bédard was the brand content manager and Belair the story architect on Unknown 9 series encompassing comics, novels, and video games.
+They initially worked as employees of developer Reflector Entertainment and later as part of Sweet Baby.

 It was later submitted as a nomination for the Best Use of Storytelling in Social Media award at the 11th Shorty Awards in 2019, but was not chosen as a finalist.
 Additionally, Reflector Entertainment opened their studio based in Maison Alcan in 2020, a building that Laliberté purchased for 50 million dollars.
 In a 2020 profile for the Montreal Gazette, Amancio said: “Reflector is Guy essentially betting on a local creative guy from Montreal and saying, ‘You know what?
 I’d like to support the next generation of creative companies’, because he wished someone would’ve helped him when he was trying to (found) the Cirque.”

-The series was described at that time as utilizing a transmedia form of storytelling which uses a multimedia approach to tell its overall story, spanning video games, a scripted podcast, comic books, and other forms of entertainment.
-In 2020, the company had 100 employees.
+In 2020, Reflector Entertainment had 100 employees.

 The first planned console game, Unknown 9: Awakening, was formally announced at the 2020 Gamescom trade fair.
 Developers say they were inspired by other media, such as Indiana Jones, The X-Files, and The Matrix.
-The following month, Bandai Namco announced it had purchased Reflector Entertainment.
+The following month, Bandai Namco Entertainment Europe announced it had purchased Reflector Entertainment.
 Bandai-Namco's plan at the time was to have half of their content produced outside of Japan.
-The video game consultation firm Sweet Baby also worked on the game.

 The game was delayed in part because of COVID-19 and "talent war in Montreal" according to the developers.

 British actress Anya Chalotra plays the main character Haroona including doing motion capture for the character.
-Charlotra says the motion-capture work for the game was similar to previous work after some adjustments.
+Chalotra says the motion-capture work for the game was similar to previous work after some adjustments.
 "We had a director who was directing us like any other scene.
 And we do take after take after take to try and get the best one.
 So it wasn't as different as I thought it might be."

 Reflector and Bandai had planned for sequels, with an additional five games planned out with the combined storyline over the franchise taking a century.